The-Order-Of-The-Sacred-Framework/ox_inventory/README.md

 ## ⚠️ Notice

-This version of `ox_inventory` has been modified to enhance compatibility with the latest version of `qb-core`.
-It builds upon a previous QB-compatible fork originally maintained by [@JericoFX](https://github.com/JericoFX), incorporating further updates and functionality improvements.
+This version of `ox_inventory` has been modified to improve compatibility with the latest version of `qb-core`.
+It is based on a prior QB-compatible fork originally maintained by [@JericoFX](https://github.com/JericoFX), and includes additional updates and enhancements.

-Please note that this inventory system remains the property of the Overextended team and continues to comply with the terms of its original license.
-All modifications have been made with the goal of preserving core functionality while improving integration with the current `qb-core` framework.
+Please be aware that the original inventory system is the property of the Overextended team and remains under its original license.
+All changes in this version aim to retain core functionality while adapting it for modern `qb-core` environments.

+**Note:** The Overextended team does not provide support for `qb-core`, and this project has been archived.
+Please avoid contacting them regarding this modified version.

 # ox_inventory